0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/partisia-blockchain-as-second-layer.md

-# Partisia Blockchain as a second layer
+# Partisia Blockchain as second layer

 This article explains how Partisia Blockchain (PBC) can function as a second layer.
 We will dive into a running example and demonstrate how to test the implementation from a layer one testnet to our [PBC testnet](/docs/access-and-use-the-testnet.md).
 Lastly, we will explain how to develop and recreate our testnet solution to get you started with using PBC as a second layer.